phongvu009/tcp_echo_server/README.md

 - Analyze network traffic  between server and client using tcpdump

-## How to run
+## How to run Server
+Open new terminal and run.
+Server will run at port 6542 and listen for incoming connections.
+It will pause at s.accept() until client connect.
 ```bash
 python3 echo_server.py
 ```

 ## How to run client
-open new terminal and run
+open new terminal and run.
+Client will connect to server at port 6542 and send message "Hello, world" to server.
 ```bash
 python3 echo_client.py
 ```